asymppdc/asympPDC/README.md

 July 22, 2022

-**The asympPDC Package** consists of MATLAB/Octave routines and functions collection for the analysis of multiple time series, such as EEG, biological signals and climate data, to infer directed interactions between structures in the frequency domain using Partial Directed Coherence (**PDC**), based on the concept of Granger causality, and Directed Transfer Function (**DTF**), both in three metrics --- Euclidean, diagonal and information --- under strict asymptotic statistics with p-values and confidence intervals also provided in the frequency domain.
+**The asympPDC Package** consists of MATLAB/Octave routines and functions collection for the analysis of multiple time series, such as EEG, biological signals and climate data, to infer directed interactions between structures in the frequency domain using Partial Directed Coherence (**PDC**) --- based on the concept of Granger causality --- and Directed Transfer Function (**DTF**), both in three metrics (Euclidean, diagonal and information) under the strict asymptotic statistics with p-values and confidence intervals also provided in the frequency domain.

 ## Installation and usage

 The asympPDC Package contains MATLAB/Octave m-files and subdirectories that you may download and copy into your local preferred working directory to execute them.
 To start, you should go to the package directory and run the `startup.m` script in the MATLAB/Octave command line window that will set paths and check for the requirements.

 ```matlab
 >> startup
 ```

 Besides adding the paths, `startup.m` will also check for the presence of the required MATLAB toolboxes (Control System Toolbox(TM), Signal Processing Toolbox(TM), and Statistics Toolbox(TM) or Statistics or Machine Learning Toolbox(TM)) or Octave packages (control, signal, and statistics).
 This is a standalone package that will most likely work in the recent versions of Octave --- 6.3.0, 6.4.0 and 7.1.0.
 (Please report or suggest corrections to any issues related to compatibility with Octave).

 To run all examples provided in `./examples` subdirectory and verify if your installation is working properly, execute: